How Long Does A Mouse Sleep

 The Polyphasic Sleep Cycle of Mice

 Mice are polyphasic sleepers, meaning they sleep multiple times a day.
-This is in contrast to monophasic sleepers (like humans), who typically sleep once a day.
-A mouse's sleep cycle is usually divided into many short periods of sleep, each lasting only a few minutes.
+On top of that, this is in contrast to monophasic sleepers (like humans), who typically sleep once a day.
+But a mouse's sleep cycle is usually divided into many short periods of sleep, each lasting only a few minutes.
 These naps are interspersed with periods of activity, such as foraging, exploring, and socializing.

 The fragmented sleep pattern of mice is an evolutionary adaptation that helps them survive in a dangerous world.
-By sleeping in short bursts, they can remain vigilant and quickly respond to threats.
+But by sleeping in short bursts, they can remain vigilant and quickly respond to threats.
 This is especially important for mice living in the wild, where predators are a constant concern.

 Stages of Sleep in Mice